 A mountain river tumbles through a gorge and forests fill the mountains.
 Hot springs, hiking trails, lakes, and waterfalls grace Nikko National Park, which borders the city of 85,000.
 And UNESCO World Heritage Sites are within walking distance of Nikko’s central square.

 Nikko National Park and a World Heritage Shrine

 While Nikko is an extremely popular day trip from Tokyo, we stayed overnight and are glad we did.
-It gave us time to absorb the atmosphere and explore Nikko’s main claim to fame, Toshogu,… Continue reading
+It gave us time to absorb the atmosphere and explore Nikko’s… Continue reading

 Just an hour by train from Kyoto, Nara is a sometimes-overlooked jewel of a city that has played a key role in the historical and cultural life of Japan.

 Often visited on day trips from Kyoto — certainly possible if you get an early start — Nara is well worth an overnight stay to keep from being too rushed.
 We stayed two nights and didn’t regret it, even though we had to change hotels after one night due to a booking error.

 If you have more time, Nara is also a convenient base for exploring the surrounding countryside and villages filled with history, hot springs, and, in season, cherry blossoms.